 Boulder County’s unincorporated areas comprise the rural, mountainous and plains communities that are not a part of any incorporated municipality.
-Unlike municipalities which have a separately elected town board or city council, the unincorporated communities of Boulder County are governed by the ordinances and regulations adopted by the Board of County Commissioners.
+Unlike the municipalities within Boulder County which have a separately elected town board or city council, the unincorporated communities of Boulder County are governed by the ordinances and regulations adopted by the Board of County Commissioners.

 Many distinct and unique communities exist within the unincorporated areas of Boulder County, among them: